 The election to utilize the refundability option is irreversible and must be made on the entity's tax return filed with the California Franchise Tax Board (FTB) in accordance with FTB requirements.
+However, this bill would make the refundability of the credit 100%, meaning that there seems to be less risk in electing to choose that option.

 If the taxpayer does not make the one-time irrevocable election to potentially get a refund, then the film tax credit will be administered similarly to prior versions of the program.
 The taxpayer will be able to use the credit against tax liability and to carry the credit forward in the following nine years following the first year.
 Tax credits must be applied to any tax liability, annually, and only the excess is subject to refundability.
 If an applicant elects to utilize the refundability option, no amount of tax credits will be allowed after the maximum refundable period of five years, meaning the applicant cannot elect to hold on to tax credits for use against future liability.

-6) Impacts to tourism.
+5) Impacts to tourism.
 Film and television production in California can boost the state's tourism industry by attracting visitors who are looking to visit the settings of their favorite movies and shows.
 Cities and various filming locations across California can become global landmarks in part due to their frequent appearances on screen.
 Tourists visit places like Hollywood Boulevard, the Hollywood Walk of Fame, and film studios such as Universal and Warner Bros., where behind-the-scenes tours offer a glimpse into the filmmaking process.
 These attractions not only bring in revenue through ticket sales and merchandise but also support local hotels, restaurants, and other businesses.